-Abdominoplasty aka Tummy Tuck is performed to restore the body contour, remove excess abdominal loose skin and fat that has occurred after massive weight loss to restore and enhance the form of your abdominal wall.
+Abdominoplasty (also known as a Tummy Tuck) is performed to restore the body contour, remove excess abdominal loose skin and fat that has occurred after massive weight loss to restore and enhance the form of your abdominal wall.

 Who is this for?